-- Collision with another car or an object such as a fence or streetlight; or damage caused by the surface of the road such as a pothole;
+- Damage from a collision with another car or an object, such as a fence or streetlight

-- Towing to a mechanic in case of breakdown, flat tire, or dead battery;
+- Towing to a mechanic after a breakdown, flat tire, or dead battery

-- Paying for a rental car if your personal vehicle is inoperable after an accident.
+- Use of a rental car if your personal vehicle is inoperable after an accident

 For the most part, comprehensive insurance is optional.
 No state requires drivers to carry it.
 However, if you have a loan or lease, many auto lenders and leaseholders will require drivers to purchase comprehensive insurance coverage.

 If your auto financing is paid off, first determine the value of your vehicle.
-Use common sources like the Kelley Blue Book, Black Book or N.A.D.A. online guides for accurate estimates.
-Next, consider the following scenarios when deciding whether to purchase comprehensive auto insurance:
+Use common sources like the Kelly Blue Book, Black Book or N.A.D.A. online guides for accurate estimates.
+Then consider the following scenarios when deciding whether to purchase comprehensive auto insurance:

 Scenario 1: You cannot afford to repair or replace your car.